swcarpentry/shell-novice/index.md

 ---

 The Unix shell has been around longer than most of its users have been alive.
-It has survived so long because it's a powerful tool that allows people to do complex things with just a few keystrokes.
+It has survived because it's a powerful tool that allows users to perform complex and powerful tasks, often with just a few keystrokes or lines of code.
-More importantly,
-it helps them combine existing programs in new ways and automate repetitive tasks so they aren't typing the same things over and over again.
+It not only helps users automate repetitive tasks, but easily combine smaller tasks into larger, more powerful workflows.

-Use of the shell is fundamental to using a wide range of other powerful tools and computing resources (including "high-performance computing" supercomputers).
-These lessons will start you on a path towards using these resources effectively.
+Use of the shell is fundamental to to a wide range of advanced computing tasks, including high-performance computing.
+These lessons will introduce you to this poweful new tool.

 > ## Prerequisites
 >